ravimalisetty/GenAI/Quote Companion/README.md

 ## 🙋‍♀️ About the Creator

-Built by Durga Raviteja Malisetty, a hands-on learner passionate about clean architecture, minimal design, and real-world AI applications.
+Built by **Durga Raviteja Malisetty**, a hands-on learner passionate about clean architecture, minimal design, and real-world AI applications.
 This project reflects growing expertise in LangChain, ChromaDB, HuggingFace, and Gradio — all orchestrated with precision from the command line.